Rapiiidooo/Rapiiidooo/README.md

 - 🌱 I’m currently to improve in go and rust.

-- 💞️ I’m looking to collaborate on blockchain partners
+- 💞️ I’m looking to collaborate with any blockchain partners

 - 📫 Reach me at vincent.lejeune@tempr.ai